digital-dhyanaa/blogs-digital-dhyanaa/src/content/posts/2024-03-18-5-methods-for-fixing-the-google-core-update-of-march-2024-on-your-website.md

 ---
 template: blog-post
 title: 5 Methods for Fixing the Google Core Update of March 2024 on Your Website
-slug: "Google Core Update of March 2024 "
+slug: "5 Methods for Fixing the Google Core Update of March 2024 "
 date: 2024-03-18 19:29
 description: Methods for Fixing the Google Core Update of March 2024 on Your Website
 featuredImage: /assets/methods-for-fixing-the-google-core-update-of-march-2024-on-your-website-.png